Reilly Group - Adverse myocardial remodelling in cardiac fibrosis and atrial fibrillation

 About the research

-Cardiac fibrosis is a hallmark histological feature of structural changes in the myocardium associated with virtually all cardiac diseases (e.g., heart failure, hypertension, atrial fibrillation and myocarditis).
-To date, there is no effective treatment for cardiac fibrosis, as we do not understand the mechanisms contributing or causing it.
+Cardiac fibrosis is a hallmark histological feature of structural changes in the myocardium associated with virtually all cardiac diseases (e.g., heart failure, hypertension, and atrial fibrillation).
+To date, there is no effective treatment for cardiac fibrosis, as we do not understand the mechanisms contributing, or causing it.
 Our group is very interested in uncovering new potentially important pathways accountable for this condition.
-Specifically, we explore the role of calcitonin receptor, one of G-protein coupled receptors, and it’s downstream signalling pathways in cardiac fibrogenesis .
-In this project, we also aim to comprehensively study disease-specific transcriptional signature of cardiac fibroblasts using single-cell RNA-sequencing approach .
-These studies will help us to uncover new important mechanisms causing and contributing to the development of cardiac fibrosis, a very serious incurable condition.
+Specifically, we explore the role of G-protein coupled receptors (GPCRs), e.g., calcitonin and calcitonin-like receptors, amylin and NR4A1 receptors), and their downstream signalling pathways involved in cardiac fibrogenesis .
+In this project, we also aim to comprehensively study disease-specific transcriptional and proteome signatures of cardiac tissue with a focus on fibroblasts subtypes and origine using single-cell RNA-sequencing and spatical proteome approaches .
+These studies will help us to uncover new important mechanisms causing and contributing to the development of cardiac fibrosis, a progressive and currently incurrable condition.